KashifRehmanPK/KashifRehmanPK/README.md

   - *Description:*
     - *Users can Download/Share their friends WhatsApp statuses using our app.*
+  - *Problem It Solves:*
+    - *This app allows users to download and reshare WhatsApp statuses from others, supporting both regular WhatsApp and WhatsApp Business.*
   - *Skills:*
     - *Java, MVC, XML, Glide*
   - *Link:*